-Resources to help you study.
-On this one page, you’ll find links by book of the Bible, plus links to websites, maps, charts, overviews, outlines, timelines encyclopedias, concordances and tips on how to use them.
+Without the proper tools, your ability to do great Bible study is limited.
+On this one page, you’ll find links to websites, maps, charts, overviews, outlines, timelines encyclopedias, concordances and tips on how to use them.

 If you’re building a building a bible study library, here are the basic tools you need.